Yomiuriland: Access

 It can be accessed by two train stations, Keio Sagamihara Line's Keiō-Yomiuriland Station or Yomiuriland-mae Station of Odakyu.

 Attractions

 Yomiuriland has 44 attractions from thrilling rides to family-friendly rides.
 Yomiuriland also has about 1,000 cherry blossoms during the spring.
 During the summer (usually from June 30 - September 9), visitors can enjoy Pool WAI (Water Amusement Island), a water park for an additional fee.
 Jewellimunation lights up the park with a massive LED display inspired by gemstone colors.
 These attraction each contain their own unique atmosphere and diversity in rides.
 There are also many shops and food courts around the park.
 A bath house was constructed to attract more senior citizens.

+Forthcoming

+PokéPark Kanto opened at Yomiuriland on 5 February 2026.